 We are into the defense case in the Whitfield trial.
 Defense expert Dr. David Stevenson testified that he believes Kaine Whitfield, the child at the center of the case, has a genetic condition—possibly Kabuki syndrome—that could explain his intellectual impairments.

-The family, of course, alleges his issues stem from necrotizing enterocolitis which they say was caused by Abbott’s and Mead’s cow-milk formulas given after the child’s premature birth.
-The child also had significant bowel removal, resulting in short bowel syndrome, impacting his nutrient absorption.
+The family, of course, alleges his issues stem from necrotizing enterocolitis, which they say was caused by Abbott’s and Mead’s cow-milk formulas given after the child’s premature birth.
+The child also had a significant bowel removal, resulting in short bowel syndrome, impacting his nutrient absorption.

 Fun fact: Dr. Stevenson never bothered to evaluate the child to form his opinions.